Katherine – preparation before heading to WA

 Once this was done we headed for the pool.

-And that’s how we ended this eventful day.
+That’s how we ended this great day.

 Later on, we went to a historic farm that had once been in lower Argyle.
 It had to be relocated stone by stone to a higher spot.
 The same happened with the historic tombstones of people who once inhabited this area.